Moab Elopement Guide: Advice From A Local Photographer

 Camping

-Yes, truly, you can stay in Moab for free!
+Yes, truly, you can stay in Moab for free or like $20!
 You’ll just need to bring your own tent (or RV).

-There are lots of campsites in the area and there are also spots where you can ‘dispersed camp’ (zero amenities).
+There are lots of campsites in the area and there are also spots where you can ‘dispersed camp’ (just be aware there are zero amenities).

 It’s really important you understand what type of camping is allowed where and also how to camp responsibly so you don’t do damage to the local environment.
 We recommend checking out this article that clearly explains how to camp responsibly.